About Free Law Project

 Started in 2010, Free Law Project is a 501(c)(3) non-profit that works to make the legal world more fair and efficient.
 We do this through a number of projects including:

 - The RECAP Extensions — Simple browser extensions for Chrome and Firefox that open up federal court data.
 If you use PACER, install RECAP to join this initiative.

-- CourtListener.com – Our fully-searchable and accessible archive of court data including growing repositories of opinions, oral arguments, judges, and federal filings.
+- CourtListener.com – Our fully-searchable and accessible archive of court data including growing repositories of opinions, oral arguments, judges, judicial financial records, and federal filings.

 - Fact sheets for PACER and the FJC Integrated Database so that the public can better understand these services.

 - An extremely detailed database of reporters and a tool that uses them to extract citations from text.

 - A collection of hundreds of pictures of federal and state judges.

 - A repository of judicial seals.